Ecommerce Website Security: 13 Tested Tools to Protect Your Site From Scammers

-I’ve witnessed companies lose hundreds of thousands of dollars after failing to implement fraud protection safeguard their website from hackers and fraudsters.
+I’ve witnessed companies lose hundreds of thousands of dollars after failing to implement website security features to safeguard their website from hackers and fraudsters.

 The internet is a dangerous place to conduct business – especially without appropriate fraud protection protocols.
-Over the next four years, online retailer fraud is projected to increase by $3.2 billion.
+Over the next four years, online retailer fraud is projected to reach $5.8 billion.

 Understanding the Warning Signs of Fraudulent Transactions

 Fraudulent transactions can lead to chargebacks and loss of merchandise.
-There’s a few warning signs that ecommerce stores should look for during the review of new, or unusual customer requests.
+There are a few warning signs that eCommerce stores should look for during the review of new, or unusual customer requests.

 - More than one payment method being utilized from a single IP address.
-This could be an individual using stolen credit cards to submit orders and receive goods that they can sell.
+This could be an individual using stolen credit card information to submit orders and receive goods that they can sell.

 - Foreign billing or shipping addresses are a red flag.
 Most software can only verify addresses properly within the US and UK.

 - Large volume orders for a single item from a new customer – this could be a fraudster acquiring a product to resell with someone else’s credit card.

 - A series of orders, shipped to the same address but placed using different payment methods.

 Manual review of orders is always best, even if you only check the ones that meet the above criteria.
 Some review and spot-checking is always better than blind hope.